Native American fashion: 2011 and beyond

-Eliana Paco Paredes - Aymara fashion designer

 Controversy

 Non-Native companies and individuals have attempted to use Native American motifs and names in their clothing designs.
 As early as the 1940s, Anglo designers in the United States had developed a type of one and two-piece dresses called "squaw dresses."
 These outfits were based on Mexican and Navajo skirts and Western Apache camp dresses.
 The dresses, also known as Fiesta, Kachina, Tohono or Patio Dresses "represented both idealized femininity and Americanness because of their Native American origins."
 These dresses, knowingly appropriating Indigenous styles, were considered a "fashion sensation" of the time, according to the Arizona Daily Star.
 The Navajo style that influenced the creation of Squaw Dresses was itself an adaptation of European styles by Navajo women.
 The bodice of a Squaw Dress drew from Western Apache and Tohono O'odham styles.
 Squaw dresses were popular in the United States for around 20 years.
 The original "designer" of the Squaw Dress was Dolores Gonzales of Tucson, Arizona.
 Gonzales herself said of her dresses, "I didn't design them; I lifted them.
 The Indian women were already wearing them."
 Other people involved in promoting and working on the designs included the designers Cele Peterson and George Fine.

 Urban Outfitters created a collection in 2011 called "Navajo," featuring underwear, hats and other items with art based on traditional Navajo rugs.
 The Navajo Nation responded by issuing a cease and desist on their use of the word "Navajo".
 Pop band No Doubt released a 2012 video featuring stereotypical images of the American frontier and ended up pulling the video and issuing an apology.
 Victoria's Secret clothed a model in a "Native-inspired" bikini and giant war headdress at their fashion show that same year.
 Victoria's Secret was again accused of cultural appropriation in their 2017 fashion show, which featured outfits inspired by traditional Native fashion.

-In 2017, Parisian designer Christian Louboutin drew criticism for paying Yucatec Maya artisans only 238 pesos (around $13 US) each for bags he sold for around $28,000 pesos (equivalent to $1,550 US).
-The controversy was sparked when activists called out Louboutin for exploiting the artisans.
-He paid for all of their materials and paid the workers 478 pesos per day for 6 hours of work, which compares to the average Mexican salary in the region of 80 pesos for 8 hours of work per day.
-The artisans were thankful for the work and the monies they received, but Louboutin's firm pulled the page advertising the bags from his website.
-That same year, the Peruvian textile company Kuna withdrew a collection after complaints that the company had misappropriated kené designs from the Shipibo-Conibo people.
-The controversy motivated Congresswoman Tania Pariona Tarqui to introduce legislation to protect the cultural heritage and symbols of Indigenous communities in Peru.